Eujem/Homecoming-Mission/README.md

 This game is about Thrill and survival.
 Finding a way to go back to the spaceship is hard and thrilling due to obstacles and pressure.
 Surviving the stage with less time will make you feel proud and chill.
 # Gameplay
 This game is about Thrill and survival.
 Finding a way to go back to the spaceship is hard and thrilling due to obstacles and pressure.
 Surviving the stage with less time will make you feel proud and chill.
-*     Goals: Go back to the spaceship.
+*     Goals: Survive and avoid the asteroids.
 *     User Skills: Dodge to the left and right.
 *     Power-ups (optional): Oxygen to sustain and Dash for speed up.
 *     Progression and Challenge – Dodge the asteroids and floating objects while getting those Oxygen and Dash and try to make it in less time.